sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/documentation_implementation.md

 1. Explanation or background information
 1. Reference

-This structure is inspired by the [Divio documentation system](https://documentation.divio.com/).
+This structure is inspired by the [Diátaxis documentation framework](https://diataxis.fr/).

 ## Previewing changes locally